Naisha249/Naisha249/README.md

 ## About Me

-- 🔭 I’m currently working on HTML,CSS, JavaScript And Python
+- 🔭 *I’m currently working on HTML,CSS, JavaScript And Python*.

-- 🌱 I like to make digital designing
+- 🌱 *I love reading Harry Potter and other books*.

 - 👨‍💻 All of my projects are available at **[My profile](https://github.com/Naisha249)**

-- ⚡ Fun fact **I can touch my Nose with my Tongue.
+- ⚡ Fun fact *I love painting*.

-- ✨ I also like to learn languages
+- ✨ *I also like to learn languages*

 <hr>
 <h1> Know Me</h1>